Unfortunately, many VPNs are not safe. Learn what you need to know about choosing a safe VPN, and how to make them even safer.

 How you download the content may also be a factor.

 But we highly recommend you do.
-They'll provide added safety for just $2.99/month.
+They'll provide added safety for as little as $2.19/month.

 However, don't sign up willy-nilly to just any VPN.
 Sign up for a reliable VPN with a proven track record of not keeping logs of its users' activities.